 The biggest variable for your RV roof’s weight capacity is the material that it’s made from.
 There are two main types of material using most modern motorhomes.

-The first is rubber roofing which is by far the most common and is usually EPDM or TPO.
 While these are a little different when it comes to cleaning and maintenance there’s not much difference in terms of weight capacity.

 The second is fiberglass roofing which is more uncommon.
 You’ll know you have fiberglass roofing if your roof is hard to the touch.
-These roofs are more sturdy and a lot more likely to be a part of the roof rack and ladder ready upgrade.
-While it’s not always the case, these roofs can usually support more weight than your standard rubber roof.
-The big downside though is the fiberglass can be very slippery when wet.
+These roofs are more sturdy and a lot more likely to be a part of the roof rack and ladder-ready upgrade.

-Aluminum roofing gets an honorable mention here.
-It’s unlikely that you’ll find an aluminum roof in any modern RV.
-If you’ve got an RV with an aluminum roof I would avoid walking on it all together.
+If you’ve got an RV with an aluminum roof I would avoid walking on it altogether.
 Not only is the weight capacity lower than more modern materials but there’s a good chance that the RV itself is pretty old.

 Age and Condition of Your RV

-It should go without saying that the older your RV the more likely that wear and tear will have degraded the quality of the roof.
 You also need to consider how frequently the roof has been cleaned and what techniques have been used.
-For example using petroleum based cleaning products on a rubber roof can damage the roof overtime and eventually degrade the integrity of it.
+For example, using petroleum-based cleaning products on a rubber roof can damage the roof over time and eventually degrade its integrity.

-The other big issue are leaks.
-Obviously leaks in your RV’s roof are a bad thing all around but before they make their way inside your RV that water is causing damage to your roof.
 That damage can weaken your roof and decrease the amount it can hold.
-So if you haven’t been on your roof in a while make sure you’re looking for any signs of wear, tear or damage.
+So if you haven’t been on your roof in a while make sure you’re looking for any signs of wear, tear, or damage.

 Manufacturer of your RV